SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 Subscriptions can be deleted in the consumer subaccount, but be aware of the fact that all data will be lost.
 If you delete and recreate a subscription of the SAP BTP application, all consumer subaccount configurations (trust/SSO, destinations, and so on) remain valid, except for the user groups in the role collections.
 You may observe a *404 - Unauthorized* error message when accessing the SAP BTP application if you haven't added the user groups to the role collections of the SAP BTP application after resubscribing to it.

 If you manually delete an application or undeploy it from the provider subaccount while the application still has active subscriptions, note that there are a few service instances that can't be deleted.
-In addition to that, it's no longer possible to delete subscriptions to the removed application via the UI of the subscriber subaccounts.
+In addition, it's no longer possible to delete subscriptions to the removed application via the UI of the subscriber subaccounts.
 Instead, to delete the subscriptions, you need to access the service instance of the service _SaaS Provisioning Service_.
 Once you've removed all subscriptions, you can remove the remaining service instances from the provider subaccount.

 If you need more information on how to trace and debug your application, go to the section on [test and troubleshoot multitenancy](26-Test-Trace-Debug-Multi-Tenancy.md).